nirconium-dev/nirconium/README.md

 Many thanks to the [Bootcrew Discord](https://discord.gg/52Qcb4x2w3) for general help/support!

+# Why Hyprland?
+I understand there are controversies surrounding the author of the software and the general community, but I still stick with it due to how nice and modern Hyprland is.
+Also the fact that if it switched to an admittedly more modern alternative, particularly Niri, I might as well be a XeniaOS fork.

 # Literally any other name would've been better.
 Why?
 My pure, unadulterated hatred for a specific wax baby inspired the name.
 God, I hate that baby.